Español

 Anyone with cancer, their caregivers, families, and friends, can benefit from help and support.
 The American Cancer Society offers the Cancer Survivors Network (CSN), a safe place to connect with others who share similar interests and experiences.
 We also partner with CaringBridge, a free online tool that helps people dealing with illnesses like cancer stay in touch with their friends, family members, and support network by creating their own personal page where they share their journey and health updates.

 Carcinoma (CAR-sin-O-muh): Cancer that starts in the lining layer of organs.
-Most cancers are carcinomas.
+Most cancers (including MCC) are carcinomas.

-Lymph nodes (limf nodes): Small, bean-shaped sacs of immune system tissue found all over the body and connected by lymph vessels; also called lymph glands.
+Lymph nodes (limf nodes): Small, bean-shaped sacs of immune system tissue found all over the body and connected by lymph vessels.

-Metastasis (muh-TAS-tuh-sis): Cancer cells that have spread from where they started to other places in the body.
+Metastasis (muh-TAS-tuh-sis): The spread of cancer from where it started to other places in the body.

 We have a lot more information for you.
 You can find it online at www.cancer.org.
 Or, you can call our toll-free number at 1-800-227-2345 to talk to one of our cancer information specialists.